tillfinancial/dummy-data/README.md

 - Fetching of static JSON from this API
 - A couple simple user flows

+## Fundamentals

+The API base URL is: `https://tillfinancial.github.io/dummy-data` so for any path below, make sure you have this base url added as a prefix before making the network call.

-To start, call `GET https://tillfinancial.github.io/dummy-data/auth.json`.
+To start, call `GET /auth.json`.
 This will return the `user_id` of the "logged in" user.
 Real secure I know...

 Here are the other resources found in the API: